HerdingMediumThe Netherlands

 Is the Dutch Sheepdog good for first-time owners?

-Dutch Sheepdog is usually better for owners who are already comfortable with training, routine, and breed-specific management.
-A first-time owner can succeed with the Dutch Sheepdog, but should get support early and be realistic about daily needs.
+It is usually better for owners ready for active training and coat care.
+A first-time owner can succeed with support and realistic routines.

 How much exercise does the Dutch Sheepdog need?